mesosphere/dcos-commons/tools/README.md

 The only needed parameters are a stub universe (built by `universe_builder.py`) and a version string to be used for the released package (eg `1.2.3-4.5.6`).
 This tool only interacts with build artifacts and does not have any dependency on the originating repository.

+Note that this utility is careful to avoid overwriting existing artifacts in production (ie if the provided version is already taken).
+If artifacts are already detected in the production destination, the program will exit and provide the necessary `aws` command to manually delete the data.

 ### Usage

 ```